|Nutritional Guidelines (per serving)|

-- 1 - 2 tablespoons olive oil, butter, or other cooking fat
+- 1 to 2 tablespoons olive oil (or butter or other cooking fat)

 Cooking will tame the sting of nettles.
 First, though, you need to clean them.
 You can do this (wearing gloves) by swishing them around in a large sink or basin filled with cool water, lifting the nettles out (leaving any grit behind), and draining them.
 Or, slightly more manageable, blanch them by dunking them into boiling salted water and cooling them quickly in a bowl of ice water or under running cold water.
 If you choose to blanch, make sure to squeeze the nettles as dry as possible before sautéeing them.
 However you do it, set the cleaned nettles aside.

 Heat a wide pan (or a pot if you didn't blanch the nettles) over high heat.
 Note that the wideness of the pan or pot will help any liquid cook off quickly so the nettles sauté instead of steam.